Back to the Managing Business Archives homepage

 • showcase and celebrate the diverse background of the Group – its continuous growth and development through amalgamation and acquisition since 1762

-Business archives used by project team:
+Business archives used by the team

 • 4000 images from HSBC’s photographic collection.
-These include UK and international images of staff, customers, places, documents, ledgers, artefacts, banknotes, illustrations from publications etc. covering the whole range of the Group’s business activity.
+These include UK and international images of staff, customers, places, documents, ledgers, artefacts, banknotes, illustrations from publications etc. covering the whole range of the Group’s business activity

-Outcomes and business benefit:
+Outcomes and business benefit

 • An award-winning art installation entitled The History Wall has been created.
 Against a 230m2 glass backdrop, over 4000 images from the company archives have been reproduced on aluminium flags in a visual representation of the company’s history.